-- Frameless Side Mount Balustrades
+- Side Mount Balustrades

-- Frameless Balustrade Slotted into Floor
+- Balustrade Slotted into Floor

-- Frameless Balustrade with Floor Spigots
+- Balustrade with Floor Spigots

 Common causes of stairway falls

 The majority of stairway accidents are caused by a loss of balance.
 This may happen when we are rushing, trip over a stationary object on the ground, carrying a heavy load, or are distracted and not watching our footing.
-Because our perception of risk is so low, we often fail to use handrails, which are designed to help mitigate falling, tripping or slipping dangers.
+Because our perception of risk is so low, we often fail to use handrails.
+These are designed to help mitigate falling, tripping or slipping dangers.
 Given that stairwell falls can lead to major injury and even death, building codes for staircases are very demanding.